Add response headers

 The server interprets the entries in the listed order and ignores duplicates.

-To apply configuration updates, you must redeploy your Replit App.
+To apply configuration updates, you must republish your Replit App.

 The following sections describe URL rewrite rule constraints.